 - 56. WFP will continue its close collaboration with the Ministry of Education, especially OSS.
 WFP has been at the forefront of advocacy and other efforts to enhance Tunisia's institutional capacity to manage an improved NSMP and provided essential support for the inception and launch of OSS, especially in its management of the NSMP.
 Over the five years of the CSP, WFP will focus its support on piloting new implementation modalities, upgrading the decentralized school meals model, revitalizing school gardens and strengthening programme governance. - 57.
 WFP will work with the Ministry of Agriculture on revitalizing school gardens and continuing to involve smallholder farmers, particularly women, in the NSMP.
-It will also collaborate with the Ministry of Health and the Ministry of Women, Family and Children.
-An interministerial school meals steering committee will coordinate and monitor the implementation of the CSP, meeting on a biannual basis to evaluate progress.
-The committee will include representatives of the ministries responsible for education, agriculture, women, family and children, foreign affairs, social affairs, health and WFP. - 58.
+It will also collaborate with the Ministry of Health and the Ministry of Women, Family and Children. - 58.
 WFP and FAO collaborate on evaluating and advancing the inclusion of local smallholder farmers, particularly women, in the school meals supply chain.
 WFP and UNICEF collaborate on promoting the attainment of objective 5 of the education reform white paper, on developing school life.
-WFP will coordinate with UNESCO in training school canteen personnel, and with UNICEF and UNESCO in promoting the inclusion of nutrition, hygiene and environmental education materials in national curricula.

-- 59. In the framework of the education reform white paper and its objectives, and in partnership with the Italian Agency for Development Cooperation, WFP and UNICEF will coordinate interventions in primary schools rehabilitated by UNICEF's "WaSH at school" programme.
+WFP will coordinate with UNESCO in training school canteen personnel, and with UNICEF and UNESCO in promoting the inclusion of nutrition, hygiene and environmental education materials in national curricula. - 59.
+In the framework of the education reform white paper and its objectives, and in partnership with the Italian Agency for Development Cooperation, WFP and UNICEF will coordinate interventions in primary schools rehabilitated by UNICEF's "WaSH at school" programme.
 In each of the targeted schools, improvements in water, sanitation and hygiene (WaSH) will be accompanied by a WFP-led refurbishment of the school canteen and establishment or rehabilitation of a school garden, where feasible and in compliance with sustainability criteria such as water availability, soil quality and potential for community participation in the maintenance of the garden. - 60.
 WFP is advocating for and supporting the engagement of Tunisian civil society in promoting the enhancement of national school meals.
 WFP's partnership with the Tunisian non-governmental organization (NGO) Femmes pour les cantines scolaires (FCS Women for School Canteens), which aimed to foster FCS's role as cooperating and complementary partners in the implementation of Tunisia's sustainable school meals strategy, is a notable example of this work.

-WFP provided FCS with training in programme design and implementation to strengthen the NGO's role as a partner committed to women's empowerment.
-Moreover, WFP has mapped a set of national NGOs that will participate in the roll-out of the revitalization of school gardens and other field level interventions, depending on their presence in each governorate and their existing capacities, which WFP will aim to strengthen through partnerships with these NGOs. - 61.
+- WFP provided FCS with training in programme design and implementation to strengthen the NGO's role as a partner committed to women's empowerment. - 61.
 WFP also seeks to leverage partnerships with the private sector.
 In 2016, through the Stop Hunger initiative of French food services company Sodexo, experts in mass catering logistics and supply chains provided WFP with critical contributions to the design of the operating model for the central kitchen pilot project.
-WFP partners with Tunisian private sector entities to equip canteens and train staff. - 62.
-WFP will engage in regular consultation and coordination meetings with various partners active in the area of school meals and social protection, as identified during the consultative process that led to the development of the 2017 strategic review of food security and nutrition, in order to ensure that an appropriate division of labour is in place and to avoid duplication of actions.
+WFP partners with Tunisian private sector entities to equip canteens and train staff.